acieroid/newsome/README.md

 The `install` directory contains some stuff to get a FreeBSD running in no time, with a ZFS root file system!
-Get an [image of mfsBSD](http://mfsbsd.vx.sk/files/images/), boot it, and copy the `install/install.sh` script on it, using eg. fetch or scp.
+Get an [image of mfsBSD](http://mfsbsd.vx.sk/files/images/), boot it, connect to it (ssh is running by default!) with root:mfsroot as credentials, and copy the `install/install.sh` script on it, using eg. fetch or scp.

 You will probably want to change some parameters in this script, such as the